Instant View: Modi names Sitharaman as India's finance minister

 “Nirmala Sitharaman is a relatively unknown entity despite holding a key portfolio in the previous government.
 Expectations as such will be low.
 From the markets’ perspective, it’s neutral at this stage.”

-Reporting by Swati Bhat and Savio Shetty in Mumbai, Manoj Kumar in New Delhi, and Chris Thomas in Bengaluru; Editing by Subhranshu Sahu
+Reporting by Swati Bhat and Savio Shetty in Mumbai, Manoj Kumar in New Delhi, and Chris Thomas, Chandini Monnappa and Krishna V Kurup in Bengaluru; Editing by Subhranshu Sahu